js4484821266/js4484821266/README.md

 - Native to\: Korean
 - Can speak\: (American) English (B1.2), Hebrew (A2)
 - On bachelor's degree course in computer engineering at Chungnam National University
-- Interested in languages, philosophy, and mathematics
+- Interested in philosophy, and mathematics
 - C, C++, Python
 - Christian
 - INTJ